ygivenx/ml101/docs/autoai/data-refinery.md

     [![Refinery job name](../images/dr/dr-job-name.png)](../images/dr/dr-job-name.png)

 * Click `Next` on the next two screens, leaving the default selections.
 You will reach the `Review and create` screen.
-Note the output name, which is `incident_shaped`.
+Note the output name, which is `incident_shaped.csv`.
 Click the `Create and run` button.

     [![Refinery job name](../images/dr/dr-job-create-and-run.png)](../images/dr/dr-job-create-and-run.png)